pankajeshwara/influenceOfRoles/README.md

  - Rationale Sentences
  - Rationale by DM Scheme
  - Rationale by PEP type
- - Ratioanel with PEP numbers
+ - Rationale with PEP numbers
  - Top 5 Rationale Bar Chart

 The publication is related to our reserach project investigating Decision-making processes in Open source software development communities.